karaoke-tools/km-probe/README.md

 - You can run `km-probe` on all karaoke of a repository to find some karaoke having a specific mistake that you want to work on (for example karaoke without automation script).

 Not yet implemented, but could be done eventually:
-- As a contributor, you could get an early feedback on karaoke you sent to inbox before a maintainer get the time to look at it (and you may want to update your inbox because you find a mistake).
+- Goal for v1.0.0: Integration directly into Karaoke Mugen application as an optional plugin.
-- Integration directly into Karaoke Mugen application as an optional plugin.
+- Goal for v2.0.0: As a contributor, you could get an early feedback on karaoke you sent to inbox before a maintainer get the time to look at it (and you may want to update your inbox because you find a mistake).

 ## What km-probe is not
 - `km-probe` is not a replacement for maintainers.
 Some checks can only be manual and will never be automated.